salvir1/COVID-19-outbreak-data-analysis/README.md

 <img src="img/coefficient-of-variation-analysis.png" style="width:100%">

 Here's another way to see the lack of stationarity in the variation.
 The following charts show the *case rate* time series for the state of Washington (through mid November 2020) deconstructed into trend, seasonal, and residual components.
-The residual components whould look randomly distributed if the data adhered to stationarity principles, but it clearly doesn't.
+The residual components would look randomly distributed if the data adhered to stationarity principles, but they clearly don't.

 <img src="img/COVID-time-series-deconstruction.png" style="width:100%">